aarmey/CV/Biosketch.md

 NIH DP5-OD019815  \hfill  9/22/2014 – 9/1/2019
 Adapter-Layer RTK Signaling: Basic Understanding & Targeted Drug Resistance
-The goal of this project was to study sets of resistance mechanisms to RTK-targeted therapies, in order to identify commonalities and ways to determine which mechanism may be driving individual tumors.
+The goal of this project was to study sets of resistance mechanisms to RTK-targeted therapies, to identify commonalities and ways to determine which mechanism may be driving individual tumors.

 Role: PI

 \vspace{12pt}
 Foundation Grant \hfill 7/1/2017 – 6/30/2019
 Terri Brodeur Breast Cancer Foundation
-This project used a computational model to direct design of new inhibitors for the TAM receptors.
+This project used a computational model to direct the design of new inhibitors for the TAM receptors.
 Using these well-characterized compounds, we examined the effects of inhibiting different TAM receptor complements.

 Role: PI